riffraffbacalso/bspell/README.md

 **bspell** requires [Poetry](https://python-poetry.org/) and an installation of [Google Chrome](https://www.google.co.uk/chrome/) to work

+### Usage

 To use, first clone this repository and run `poetry install` from root to create the virtual environment and install its dependencies.
-Then, create a shell with `poetry shell` and run `bspell` from the virtual environment, or run `poetry run bspell` to keep the current shell. **bspell** will fetch the day's puzzle and present its solutions
+Then, shell into the environment with `poetry shell` and run `bspell` from there, or run `poetry run bspell` to keep the current shell. **bspell** will fetch the day's puzzle and present its solutions

 ```
 poetry shell